Shot Show 2017 Trends: Bullpups

 Because of this, and the rising popularity of other bullpup designs like the AuSteyr EF88 from Australia, my prediction for SHOT 2016, is an increase in bullpup designs on the civilian market.

-Though I don’t think we’ll see dozens of new designs, I do believe with the panic-buying subsiding that shooters will spend their money more wisely, and invest in higher-priced designs since the urgency to buy whatever’s available will be gone.
+Though I don’t think we’ll see dozens of new bullpups, I do believe with the panic-buying subsiding that shooters will spend their money more wisely, and invest in higher-priced designs since the urgency to buy whatever’s available will be gone.

 Rumors of a new Remington 700 bullpup chassis and a new AK bullpup have been circulating around the net, and Desert Tech will allegedly release their own bullpup 5.56 carbine next month to consumers.
-As someone who’s an enormous fan of bullpup guns (I’ve got short arms, and these things balance very well) I can’t wait to see what crazy, cool designs might be coming out of this year’s SHOT Show.
+As someone who’s an enormous fan of bullpups (I’ve got short arms, and these things balance very well) I can’t wait to see what crazy, cool designs might be coming out of this year’s SHOT Show.